Goldman Sachs financial services dealmaker set to leave- sources

 Goldman Sachs declined to comment.

-Goldman's financial institutions team in Europe has advised on a range of major transactions, including a recapitalization plan for Spain's Bankia (BKIA.MC), Barclays' (BARC.L) deal with ABSA ASAJ.J in South Africa and a three-way merger of Spain's Liberbank, Ibercaja and Cajatres.
+Goldman's financial institutions team in Europe has advised on a range of major transactions, including a recapitalisation plan for Spain's Bankia, Barclays' deal with ABSA in South Africa and a three-way merger of Spain's Liberbank, Ibercaja and Cajatres.

 Rizzo might take on another role in corporate finance, some of the people said.
 Rizzo did not respond to an email seeking comment.